Dean2k/Serpent/README.md

 ## Features
 * Unlimited Avatar Favorites (Saved in the Cloud and protected by a PIN!)
-* Search public avatars by name, description, author name and author id
+* Search public avatars by name
 * Recently Used Avatars/Avatar History (Remembers up to 25 avatars)
-* Global Dynamic Bones with advanced settings so you have full control over where colliders go
 * Fly/Noclip
 * ESP/Player Highlighting
 * Wireframe ESP (Players, Pickups, World)